Bluehost vs. Weebly

 With Bluehost’s Basic plan, you get one website, a generous 50GB of SSD storage, a free domain name for one year, and unlimited bandwidth.
 You also get full control over your account, which means that you can use your favorite content management system (CMS), as well as the plugins you’re most comfortable with.

-Meanwhile, Weebly has strict customization limits.
+Meanwhile, Weebly Connect can be a tough sell due to its strict customization limits.
 Although you can download and install scripts from the Weebly marketplace, many of these are paid add-ons, and some important functionalities are missing altogether.
-To give you just one example, I wasn’t able to find a script for invoicing, which could be pretty inconvenient for an ecommerce site.
+To give you just one example, I wasn’t able to find a script for invoicing, which could be pretty inconvenient for an eCommerce site.

 Nor will you be able to fully customize your website.
 Weebly’s themes are beautiful and very well designed, but unless you know how to edit code, you won’t be able to change much apart from the text fonts and colors.
-Given these restrictions, it might be difficult to create an exclusive-looking website.
+Given these restrictions, it might be difficult to create a unique-looking website.

 And there’s one more essential thing to consider in terms of pricing: both Bluehost and Weebly offer domain registration services, but only Bluehost will also host your email.
 In fact, Bluehost gives you five email addresses @yourdomain for free.
 If you opt for Weebly and you want to create a professional email, you have to buy email hosting from a third-party provider, which will add to your overall costs.